forkunited/CAEVO-plus/README.md

 and improvement of the original CAEVO system [here](https://github.com/nchambers/caevo).
 The details of the improvements are described in the paper:

-Event Ordering with a Generalized Model for Sieve Prediction Ranking Bill McDowell, Nathanael Chambers, Alexander G. Ororbia II, and David Reitter IJCNLP-2017, Taipei, Taiwan.
+Event Ordering with a Generalized Model for Sieve Prediction Ranking.
+Bill McDowell, Nathanael Chambers, Alexander G. Ororbia II, and David Reitter IJCNLP-2017, Taipei, Taiwan.
 2017.